 2. An angel killed Herod

 Luke wrote that an “angel of the Lord” killed Herod.
 In the Hebrew Old Testament, the phrase “angel of the Lord” sometimes referred to the Lord Himself (Ex 3:2, Jdg 6:22).
 But there are plenty of places in the New Testament where it simply meant an angel from the Lord (Mt 28:2, Lk 2:9).
-So one possibility raised by my friend Simon Wilson, is that an angel struck Herod.
+So one possibility is that an angel struck Herod.
 This is not to say that it was the Lord’s will for Herod to be struck.
 But if saints can act independently of God’s will, why can’t angels?
 Angels aren’t robots.

 Have you ever heard of a Christian acting rashly and doing something dumb for Jesus?
 How about Peter?
 In a moment of passion Peter tried to remove the head of the high priest’s servant (Jn 18:10).
 If Peter can swing a sword in a misguided attempt to defend the Lord’s name, why not an angel?
 I admit it’s hard to imagine, but as far as I can tell there’s nothing in scripture to rule out this possibility.